 Have you ever wondered how many stitches should you cast on for a pair of socks or when should you start heel for your toe-up sock?

-With the help of this sock pattern you can make a pair of vanilla socks of almost any size and with any yarn.
+Wonder no more because with the help of this sock pattern, you can make a pair of perfectly fitting vanilla socks of any size and with almost any yarn.
 No swatching required!

 The socks you knit with this pattern are worked toe-up.
 I have also published interactive patterns for cuff-down socks but in that case, you need to swatch and calculate how many stitches you need to cast on.